 While development work on the decline proceeds, Esan will continue its exploration drilling, with 60,000 meters expected to be drilled in 2021.
 This work will continue to refine the current exploration models and also continue testing deeper levels in the system.

 EMX congratulates Esan on its progress and looks forward to additional updates as work advances.

-Comments on Sampling, Assaying, QA/QC, Grade x Thickness Calculation, and Adjacent Properties.
+Comments on Sampling, Assaying, QA/QC, and Adjacent Properties.
 Esan’s Balya drill samples were collected in accordance with industry standard best practices.
 The samples were submitted to ALS laboratories in Izmir, Turkey and Vancouver, Canada (ISO 9001:2000 and 17025:2005 accredited) for sample preparation and analysis.
 Elemental concentrations were determined by four acid digestion and ICP MS/AES techniques.
 Over-limit analyses are performed by atomic absorption, and in some cases (>30% Pb and >30% Zn) by volumetric titration techniques.
 Esan performed routine QA/QC analyses on their assay results, including the utilization of certified reference materials, blanks, and duplicate samples.

 **Esan’s project provides context for EMX’s Balya royalty property, which occurs in a similar geologic setting.
 However, this is not necessarily indicative that Balya hosts mineralization with similar tonnages or grades.